 The value of the award, quoted in your award letter, is based on the academic year for undergraduate study only.
 Depending on your plan of study, four-year or two-year program, the award is good for up to four years (eight consecutive semesters) of full-time enrollment or two years (four consecutive semesters) of full-time enrollment.
-For example, if your award is $10,000 and you are enrolled in a full four year (eight semesters) program, the total value of the award is $40,000 ($10,000 per year for four years).
-Likewise if your award is $10,000 and you are enrolled in a two year (four semesters) program, the total value of the award is $20,000 ($10,000 per year for two years).
+For example, if your award is $10,000 and you are enrolled in a full four-year (eight semesters) program, the total value of the award is $40,000 ($10,000 per year for four years).
+Similarly, if your award is $10,000 and you are enrolled in a two-year (four semesters) program, the total value of the award is $20,000 ($10,000 per year for two years).

 The award is applied as a credit toward your university bill.
-Half of the award is applied in the fall semester and the other half of the award in the spring semester.
-Therefore, if your award is $10,000 you will see a $5,000 credit in the fall semester bill and a $5,000 credit again in the spring bill.
+Half of the award is applied in the fall semester, and the other half applies to the spring semester.
+Therefore, if your award is $10,000, you will see a $5,000 credit on the fall semester bill and a $5,000 credit again on the spring bill.

-No, the award is only applied toward your university bill, half in the fall and half in the spring, while you are enrolled as an undergraduate.
+No, the award is only applied toward your university bill, half in the fall and half in the spring, while you are enrolled as an undergraduate student.

 The award is renewed automatically, as long as you maintain the minimum requirements of satisfactory academic progress.
 The minimum requirements of satisfactory academic progress can be found in the Academic Regulations available on the University Registrar website.